LSH-Core

 Returns

-uint8_t a single actuator index (in device vector of actuators).
+uint8_t A single actuator index (in device vector of actuators).

 Here is the caller graph for this function:

-◆ setAllActuatorsState()
+◆ getPackedStateByte()

 Parameters